osmode/ddash/README.md

 ## Toggling between contracts
 DDASH currently interfaces with the NFO Coin contract (*nfocoin.sol*) and the Manifesto contract (*manifesto.sol*).
 Toggle between contracts using the "Contract" menu.

 The Manifesto contract allows participants to create a manifesto through a transparent voting process.
 Anyone can submit and vote on proposals.
+To interface with your own custom voting contracts (on any Ethereum network), simply replace the default Manifesto.sol address with your contract's address.

 ![Manifesto Contract](https://s3-us-west-1.amazonaws.com/ddash/manifesto5.png)